 For each engineering discipline, there is a required set of courses to be taken at Haverford during the first three years of the program.
 Interested students should consult their advisor and the College’s advisor for the 3/2 program (Prof. Walter Smith) about the proper course selection; this consultation should occur as early as possible.
 A cumulative grade point average of 3.5 is generally expected for this program.

 Haverford students majoring in the Growth and Structure of Cities at Bryn Mawr College may apply for admission to the 3/2 Program in City and Regional Planning offered in conjunction with the University of Pennsylvania.
-This arrangement with the University of Pennsylvania's Department of City and Regional Planning allows a student to earn both a bachelors degree in the Growth and Structure of Cities at Bryn Mawr and a degree of Master of City Planning at the University of Pennsylvania in five years.
+This arrangement with the University of Pennsylvania’s Department of City and Regional Planning allows a student to earn both a bachelor’s degree in the Growth and Structure of Cities at Bryn Mawr and a degree of Master of City Planning at the University of Pennsylvania in five years.
 Qualified students who are accepted into the 3/2 program will be eligible for consideration for financial aid during their period of residence at the University of Pennsylvania.
-Students interested in the 3/2 BA/MCP program may apply through their Cities major advisor during their sophomore or junior years, although they are encouraged to begin discussing their interest with members of the Cities Program as early as the beginning of their sophomore year.
+Students interested in the 3/2 BA/MCP program may apply through their Cities major adviser during their sophomore or junior years, although they are encouraged to begin discussing their interest with members of the Cities Program as early as the beginning of their sophomore year.

 Some students may also study at another college or university in the United States for the enrichment to be gained through different or more diversified liberal arts offerings.
 Some go simply to experience college life in a setting contrasting with that at Haverford.
 The College has formal exchange programs with Claremont McKenna and Pitzer Colleges in California, Spelman College in Georgia, and Fisk University in Tennessee.
 Permission forms for such study, to be signed by the student’s advisor and dean, are available in the Office of the Registrar.
 All courses must be approved in advance by the chair of the department in question.
 In order to provide a semester’s credit at Haverford (four course credits), a program at another institution must represent at least one-eighth of the degree program there; and similarly, in order to provide a year’s credit at Haverford, the program must represent one-quarter of the degree at the other institution.